Explore Alaska by Train – Alaska Train Tours

 Book a Holland America Line cruisetour and take an Alaska train trip on the McKinley Explorer® to Denali.

-The McKinley Explorer® is the best option for those on Alaska cruisetours, as its tailored for cruise passengers.
-You can also take Alaska trains from Anchorage to Denali on the Alaska Railroad’s Denali Star route.
+The McKinley Explorer® is the best option for those on Alaska cruisetours, as it's tailored for cruise passengers.
+You can also take Alaska train tours from Anchorage to Denali on the Alaska Railroad’s Denali Star route.

 If you want to take Alaska train trips from Anchorage to all the way to Fairbanks, the Alaska railroad is the only option.
 Many choose to take the Denali Star and stay in Talkeetna or Denali for a few nights, as the trip from Anchorage to Fairbanks is about 12 hours.
 Many Anchorage hotels will provide shuttles to the train station.